 Local trains

 A less common way of getting from Tokyo to Nara is by taking local trains.
 While this can take a full day or longer, it can save you some pennies—especially if you snag a Seishun 18 discount ticket.
-Available in spring, summer and winter, these rail passes cost ¥11,850 and allow five days of travel (consecutive or not) on local and rapid JR trains.
-One pass can be shared among a group, for example giving five people one day of train travel for ¥2,370 each.
+Available in spring, summer and winter, these rail passes cost ¥12,050 and allow 5 days of travel on local and rapid JR trains.
+As of October 2024, there is also a 3-day version of the Seishun 18 ticket available for ¥10,000.

 Pro tip: Read our guide to what to do in Nara once you arrive.